brown-studios/minuet/hardware/minuet/v2/design-and-errata.md

 The rain sensor detects a small current flowing between bare electrodes immersed in water.
 The circuit has high impedance to protect itself from the environment especially because it is DC coupled to the sensing electrodes (just like the original equipment).
 It might be interesting to explore AC coupling the rain sensor for immunity in a subsequent revision.

 Due to IO scarcity, there are no available ADC pins to measure the voltage.
-I considered assigning `GPIO1` for this purpose but it's more valuable to reserve for the expansion port.
+I considered assigning `GPIO1` for this purpose but it's more valuable to reserve for the GPIO expansion port.
 Instead, I used a relatively inexpensive comparator to detect when the sensor's voltage crosses a fixed threshold.
 You can omit this component if you don't need the rain sensor.

 ### Temperature sensor